Scalingo/documentation/src/_posts/databases/2000-01-01-backup-policies.md

 ---
 title: Databases Backup Policies
 nav: Backup Policies
-modified_at: 2024-11-28 12:00:00
+modified_at: 2024-12-04 12:00:00
 tags: databases backup policy policies
 index: 2
 ---

-Scalingo offers several options for backing up and restoring your data, depending on the service used.
-All backups are encrypted and securely stored in our infrastructure, within the same region as the source database.
+Scalingo offers several options for backing up and restoring your data, depending on the database type and on the plan used.
+All backups are encrypted and securely stored in our infrastructure, within the same region as the source database, in three availability zones.

 Note that these features are not available with the Sandbox plan.